contributte/api/README.md

 -----

-The development is sponsored by [Tlapnet](http://www.tlapnet.cz).
+The development is sponsored by [Tlapnet](http://www.tlapnet.cz) and a lot of coffeees.
 Thank you guys! :+1:

 -----